 THE PARENTAL ROLE AND PARTNERSHIP WITH SCA

 As outlined below, the co-teacher’s role changes as a student progresses.
-Throughout their time at SCA, both parents and students are given access RenWeb to acquire lesson plans and to monitor academic progress.
+Throughout their time at SCA, both parents and students are given access to FACTS SIS to acquire lesson plans and to monitor academic progress.

-ELEMENTARY K-6th CO-TEACHER ROLE: The co-teacher has a very active role beginning in kindergarten which lessens somewhat each year during elementary.
+The co-teacher has a very active role beginning in TK and Kindergarten which lessens somewhat each year during elementary.
 Each student is different, therefore the time and role of the co-teacher varies.

-JUNIOR HIGH CO-TEACHER ROLE: The co-teacher is a guide for dependent study.
-Junior high students want independence but should still be closely monitored by the co-teacher who provides extra tutoring in weak areas and makes sure assignments are done correctly and are turned in on time.
+The co-teacher is a guide for dependent study.
+Middle School students want independence but should still be closely monitored by the co-teacher who provides extra tutoring in weak areas and makes sure assignments are done correctly and are turned in on time.